Zebulon Vance: U.S. Senate

-In 1878, Vance was again elected to the United States Senate where he became a leader of the Democratic Party.
+In 1878, Vance was again elected to the United States Senate, where he became a leader of the Democratic Party.
 Although Vance fought for Southern interests while in the Senate, he showed "little bitterness" towards the North.
 As a result, he helped unify Congress which was still struggling with the discord between North and South.

-Vance was reelected to the Senate in 1885 and 1891, serving until his death in 1894.
-During his tenure, he chaired the committee on enrolled bills, chaired the committee on privileges and elections, served on the joint committee of the library, and served on the finance committee during the McKinley Tariff debates.
+Vance was reelected to the Senate in 1885 and 1891, serving until he died in 1894.
+During his tenure, he chaired the United States Congressional Joint Committee on Enrolled Bills (46th United States Congress), chaired the United States Senate Committee on Privileges and Elections (52nd United States Congress and until his death during 53rd United States Congress), served on the joint committee of the library, and served on the finance committee during the McKinley Tariff debates.